 "We believe the Marines and Coast Guard are doing everything they can to bring Kevin and his fellow Marines home safely, and we are grateful to everyone involved in the rescue," read a family statement distributed by brother-in-law Anthony Kuenzel in St. Louis, Missouri.

-, capable of carrying small armored vehicles, 16 tons of cargo or a team of combat equipped Marines.
+The CH-53E is a transport helicopter, capable of carrying small armored vehicles, 16 tons of cargo or a team of combat equipped Marines.

 The crash comes less than a year after a Marine Corps tilt-rotor aircraft crashed during a training exercise in Hawaii, killing two Marines.
 The MV-22 Osprey went down last May with 21 Marines and a Navy corpsman on board.